BASIC interpreter: Niche BASICs

 In 1993, Microsoft released Visual Basic for Applications, a scripting language for Microsoft Office applications, which supersedes and expands on the abilities of earlier application-specific macro programming languages such as Word's WordBASIC (which had been introduced in 1989).

 In 1996, Microsoft released VBScript as an alternative to JavaScript for adding interactive client-side functionality to web pages viewed with Internet Explorer.

 In 1999, Benoît Minisini released Gambas as an alternative for Visual Basic developers who had decided to migrate to Linux.

-In 2000, Lee Bamber and Richard Vanner released DarkBASIC, a game creation system for Microsoft Windows, with accompanying IDE and development tools.
+In 2000, Lee Bamber and Richard Vanner released DarkBASIC, a game creation system for Microsoft Windows, with accompanying integrated development environment (IDE) and development tools.

 In 2001, SmallBASIC was released for the Palm PDA.
 Another BASIC interpreter for Palm was HotPaw BASIC, an offshoot of Chipmunk Basic.

-In 2002, Emmanuel Chailloux, Pascal Manoury and Bruno Pagano published a Tiny BASIC as an example of developing applications with Objective Caml.
+In 2002, Emmanuel Chailloux, Pascal Manoury and Bruno Pagano published a Tiny BASIC as an example of developing applications with Objective Caml (OCaml).

 In 2011, Microsoft released Small Basic (distinct from SmallBASIC), together with a teaching curriculum and an introductory guide., designed to help students who have learnt visual programming languages such as Scratch learn text-based programming.
 The associated IDE provides a simplified programming environment with functionality such as syntax highlighting, intelligent code completion, and in-editor documentation access.
 The language has only 14 keywords.
 In 2019, Microsoft announced Small Basic Online (SBO), allowing students to run programs from a web browser.

 In 2014, Robin H. Edwards released Arduino BASIC for the Arduino, and now a widely forked implementation.
 Another implementation using the same name was adapted from Palo Alto Tiny BASIC in 1984 by Gordon Brandly for his 68000 Tiny BASIC, later ported to C by Mike Field.